Never Back Down

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Never Back Down against these established plot points, we can identify how Jeff Wadlow utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Never Back Down within the action genre.

 Jeff Wadlow's Structural Approach